DailySoccer/webtest/README.md

                                                                 )
 ```

-   - `-w` indicates test package to run, in each test package should be a runner package that runs that test package sequentially.
+   - `-w` Test package to run.
+There must be a 'runner' in each test package that runs its tests sequentially.
-   - `-n` indicates included test tags.
-Each test should indicates their own tags with `taggedAs XXXXX` for example `taggedAs WIP`.
+   - `-n` Included test tags.
+Each test defines its own tags with `taggedAs XXXXX`.
+For example `taggedAs WIP`.
-   - `-w` indicates excluded test tags same as `-n`.
+   - `-w` Excluded test tags.

-If some argument does not appear, is ignored and it does what is expected.
-For example: if `-n` is commented this way `//, "-n", "unusual.testTags.java.WIP" // Incluidas`, then all test are included.
+If some argument does not appear, it is ignored and it works as expected.
+For example: if `-n` is commented out in this way
+`//, "-n", "unusual.testTags.java.WIP"`
+then all test are included.

 Test filter tuning